Ocular albinism type 1

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 On this page

-Ocular albinism type 1 is usually caused by mutation in the GPR143 gene.
-In these cases, the condition is passed through families in an “X-linked” pattern.
-In X-linked conditions males are more commonly affected than females.
+Ocular albinism type 1 is usually caused by mutations in the GPR143 gene.
+In these cases, the condition is inherited in an X-linked recessive manner.
+Males are more commonly affected than females.
 This is because males have only one X chromosome and therefore one copy of the GPR143 gene.
 Females have two X chromosomes and therefore two copies of the GPR143 gene.
 If females have a mutation in one of their GPR143 genes, they still have a second normal GPR143 gene to compensate.
-These women usually do not experience vision loss or other significant eye abnormalities.
+Women with one mutated copy of the gene usually do not have vision loss or other significant eye abnormalities.
 They may have mild changes in retinal pigmentation that can be detected during an eye examination.

 - Ocular albinism.
 Genetics Home Reference.
 2007; http://ghr.nlm.nih.gov/condition=ocularalbinism.
 Accessed 7/24/2009.